JosieOnGit/Luniks/Historic Events/Reaching Lúniks/E-Mails.md

 Alexis Lesenen.

 ### 18-08-94 - Choreos-RP-4 is discovered, research shift
+To: 174 recipients
+Sender: internal@esa.eu
+Subject: Announcement: Discovery of Choreos-RP-4, and the course following

+To all recipients,

+Earlier this week, the team in Geneva, under the lead of Jonathán Thórirsonn, have returned their eyes to Messier-45 and Choreos.
+In the process of scanning and analysing the planets that were in the habitable zone, Choreos-RP-4 was discovered and further analysed through the eyes of Hubble with supervision from Alexis Lesenen.
+Concluding this research, both teams have discovered that Choreos-RP-4 is the mostly likely planet to be our one-in-a-million shot in the dark at settling an exoplanet.
+In emails that will follow soon, more details as to why will be revealed.

+Choreos is a mere 6 lightyears away from our solar system, and with rocket propulsion technologies having increased our travel speeds to near the speed of light, a mission would still take at least 6 years to send a probe for detailed research.
+However, we believe that Mr. Panjit is close to unlocking the keys to closing this distance to a mere hour.
+For this too, more information is to follow.

+This announcement closes with information regarding all recipients of this email.
+You will soon receive another email regarding your new outpost, as the branch you are under will shift towards research regarding Choreos-RP-4.
+The remaining teams will proceed with their work for discovering other potential planets until further notice.

+More information will follow, keep an eye out for your inbox. \
+Prof. Bestevaer for European Space Agency (ESA)

 ### 12-02-00 - Discovery of life and change of approach
 **To**: internal@esa.eu, willemsenfd@esa.eu \